stand-art/jaxn/Discussion.md

 1. Allow `NaN`, `Infinity` and `-Infinity` for numeric values.
 2. Add a binary data type.

+## Unicode

+JAXN does not require additional Unicode support beyond what is already required by JSON itself.
+Some other libraries require additional Unicode support to implement certain extensions.
+While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places an additional burden on others, e.g. in the embedded world.

+A JAXN parser parses a sequence of bytes, the input data.
+The parser is...

+* ...required to accept (correctly encoded) UTF-8 input data, this is the only interoperable representation.
+* ...allowed to accept (correctly encoded) UTF-16 or UTF-32 input data.
+* ...allowed to accept a byte order marker (BOM) at the begin of the input data.
+* ...allowed to accept other encodings, provided that they are correctly identified (no guessing!) and unambiguously mapped to a sequence of Unicode code points.
+* ...required to emit an error if it encounters an (encoding) error in the input data.

 ## White-Space

 JAXN does not allow additional white-space characters.
 Some other libraries allow additional white-space characters, but we do not see a real-world use-case for those.
 We believe users often add them by mistake and this is not a good-enough reason for us to allow them.

-## Unicode

-JAXN does not require additional Unicode support beyond what is already required by JSON itself.
-Some other libraries require additional Unicode support to implement certain extensions.
-While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places an additional burden on others, e.g. in the embedded world.

-A JAXN parser is...

-* ...required to accept (correctly encoded) UTF-8 input, this is the only interoperable representation.
-* ...allowed to accept (correctly encoded) UTF-16 or UTF-32 input.
-* ...allowed to accept a byte order marker (BOM) at the begin of the input.
-* ...allowed to accept other encodings, provided that they are correctly identifier (no guessing!) and unambiguously mapped to a sequence of Unicode code points.
-* ...required to emit an error if the input is not correctly encoded.

 ## Source Character Set

-The input is properly encoded Unicode characters, the source character set consists of HTAB (0x09), end-of-line characters (0x0A, 0x0D), and all characters from space upwards (0x20-0x10FFFF).
+The source character set (i.e., the Unicode code points that may be contained in the input data) consists of HTAB (0x09), the end-of-line characters (0x0A, 0x0D), and all code points from space upwards (0x20-0x10FFFF).
 JSON allows 0x7F, although it is a control character.
 JAXN stays compatible with JSON, so it has to allow it as well.

+If a JAXN parsers encounters a code point outside of the source character set, it must report an error.

+JAXN that not require any non-ASCII characters.
+All Unicode code points in the string values in the data model (*not* its representation in the input data) can be escaped.
+JAXN documents can therefore, like JSON documents, be limited to ASCII without loosing expressiveness.

 ## Comments